faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 7. A desire to follow the various scriptural admonitions to be cautious in sharing sacred material
 8. A desire to wait until such time as a source can be properly understood and disseminated

 A few accounts in the timeline above capture the motivation of leadership, and several of the possible motivations enumerated were represented.
 For instance, historian [Linda Newell noted](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V35N02_15.pdf) that Elder Oaks "admitted he had only read portions of [Mormon Enigma], citing time constraints as the reason" and that "despite his ... reputation as a scholar and intellectual, his duty as an apostle meant he had an obligation to 'protect what is most unique about the LDS church' and [limit detrimental influence on] the reputation of Joseph Smith."
-Further, when leaders argued against sharing damaging information, it was coupled with an {{ link(text="insistence on a kind of truthfulness", path="/leonard-arrington-and-real-history/") }}: "We are required to tell the truth but we are not required to tell the whole truth."
+Further, when leaders argued against sharing damaging information, it was coupled with an [insistence on a kind of truthfulness](/leonard-arrington-and-real-history/): "We are required to tell the truth but we are not required to tell the whole truth."

 And, in general, leaders who seem to have been least transparent also seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.[^sacrificing_transparency]